URL Encoding Guide: Percent-Encoding for Developers

 Tags: encoding, url, developer-tools

 URL Encoding Guide: Percent-Encoding for Developers URLs can only contain a limited set of characters.
 The moment you put a space, an ampersand, or a non-ASCII character into a URL, things break — silently and in ways that are hard to debug.
 URL encoding (formally called percent-encoding) is the mechanism that solves this, and understanding it at the RFC level will save you hours of head-scratching.
-This guide covers what URL encoding is, which characters must be encoded and why, and the mistakes developers make most often.
-The RFC 3986 Character Classes RFC 3986 divides characters into two groups.
-Unreserved Characters These 66 characters are safe to appear anywhere in a URL without encoding: That's it.
-Just letters, digits, hyphen, underscore, period, and tilde.
-If a character is not in…
+This guide covers what URL encoding is, which characters must be encoded and why, and the mistakes developers make most often. --- What is URL Encoding?
+URL encoding converts characters that are not allowed — or have special meaning — in a URL into a safe format: a percent sign followed by two hexadecimal digits representing the character's byte value.
+A space becomes .
+An ampersand becomes .…

 All articles · theproductguy.in